-Objectives
+INTRODUCTION

-Decontamination factors and actinide recovery as a function PUREX steps were applied to a low-burnup (< 5000 MWd/MTU) depleted uranium dioxide (DUO2) surrogate (0.28 ± 0.002 wt.% 235U) irradiated in a pseudo fast neutron spectrum.
+Fission product decontamination factors and actinide recovery as a function of PUREX steps were applied to a low-burnup (< 5000 MWd/MTU) depleted uranium dioxide (DUO2) surrogate (0.28 ± 0.002 wt.% 235U) irradiated in a pseudo fast neutron spectrum.
 The DUO2 surrogate containing FP and weapons grade plutonium were subjected to three PUREX decontamination cycles and the process solutions analyzed at each step with high resolution gamma spectroscopy, and Inductively Coupled Plasma-Mass Spectrometry (ICP-MS).
 The experimental work sought to develop laboratory scale methods to isolate a large percentage of plutonium, determine distribution ratios, and first iteration decontamination factors as part of development of forensic radiochemical analytical capabilities at Texas A&M.

 The significance of the project comes from the methodology development that will aid in identifying the origins of plutonium processing even if dealing with less than a significant quantity (8 kg of plutonium), which is a valuable deterrence capability.